MuneebUH/reddit-climate-change-sentiment-analyzer/README.md

 ![Screenshot 1](screenshots/sc1.png)

 ### 2. Sentiment Analysis Results
-Once the file is uploaded, the app shows the sentiment analysis results for each comment, including sentiment scores and categories.
+A visualization displaying the distribution of sentiments across comments (Positive, Neutral, Negative).

 ![Screenshot 2](screenshots/sc2.png)

 ### 3. Sentiment Distribution Visualization
-A visualization displaying the distribution of sentiments across comments (Positive, Neutral, Negative).
+The app shows the sentiment analysis results for each comment, including sentiment scores and categories.
+You can also download the Sentiment in CSV.

 ![Screenshot 3](screenshots/sc3.png)